minettekaum/text_to_speech/tutorial.md

 ### Deployment on Koyeb

-Deploy the app using the Koyeb control panel or the [CLI](https://www.koyeb.com/docs/build-and-deploy/cli/installation).
+You can deploy the app using the Koyeb control panel or the [CLI](https://www.koyeb.com/docs/build-and-deploy/cli/installation).

 ### CLI Deployment Commands